Single Sample DNA + Protein#

 Adjusting subclone colors or heatmap colors#

-If you want to change the color palette used for the subclones, you can use set_palette.
-For this you will need to provide a list of ALL subclone names, pointing to the hexcode/color you want to change that subclone to.
+.
+For this provide a list of ALL subclone names, pointing to the hexcode/color to change that subclone to.
 Note: this function also works with the protein and CNV assays.
 See below for an example of this.

 # Example of changing the colors assigned to each clone